ytthuan/LeoSQLServerRServices/CampaignManagement/Resources/Instructions/R_Instructions.md

 These files represent the files created by the data scientist, who would  typically work from their own machine and push the R compute to a SQL Server.
 The user of this solution package can choose to deploy Microsoft R Client on their machine and push the compute to the SQL Server, or deploy R Client on the same machine as SQL Server.
 (Note the latter would not be typical in a real enterprise setting).

-Running these scripts will walk through the initial R code used to create this solution – dataset creation, modeling, and scoring as described  <a href="data-scientist.md">here</a>.
+Running these scripts will walk through the initial R code used to create this solution – dataset creation, modeling, and scoring as described [here](../data-scientist.md).

 The R code shown here was then incorporated into the [.sql files](../../SQLR/readme.md) to operationalize the solution.